ernstlab/csrep/README.md

 The 11 cell groups's subfolders include: blood Blood_other Digestive Brain ESC ES-deriv Heart iPSC Muscle Skin Sm_Muscle.
 To access the csrep score for a group, enter `<cell_group_name>`/`csrep`
 ## Other data
 For any other data related to the paper, please email Prof. Jason Ernst or grad student Ha Vu.
-# Code availability
-## Calculate CSREP scores for summarizing a group of samples
-This code is currently inside the rep_chrom_pipeline.
-We are still trying to figure out how to make the program most user-friendly.
-Please give us bits of time.
-## Calculate differential CSREP scores for two groups of samples
-Same as previous section